KazuKaku/4ServoFlapOrnithopter/README.md

 7 Ch8 allows the dihedral angle of the rear wings to be adjusted.

-Setting :
+## Setting :

-Set elevator and rudder and aileron stick Center-- 1500microsesond
+Set elevator and rudder and aileron stick Center-- 1500 microsesond

 Set 5Ch at Slider or Volume or other switch